-Grape juice recipe – If you are new to making homemade fresh grape juice then this post may be helpful.
-There are numerous health benefits of consuming grape juice, especially when made fresh and consumed immediately.
-Apart from being a rich source of antioxidants, many vitamins and minerals, grape juice may provide the same health benefits as wine like reducing cholesterol, reducing the risk of blood clots and controlling blood pressure.
+If you are new to making homemade fresh grape juice then this post may be helpful.
+There are numerous benefits of consuming grape juice, especially when made fresh and consumed immediately.

-Other minor health benefits of grape juice include detoxifying the body naturally by throwing away the waste – cleansing the liver, kidneys and many other organs.
-Though grape juice provides us with abundant nutrients and health benefits, it is good to consume a variety of fruits or juices and not limit to grapes alone.
+Grapes are a rich source of antioxidants, many vitamins and minerals.
+Though grapes provides us with abundant nutrients and benefits, it is good to consume a variety of fruits or juices and not limit to grapes alone.

 Here are the simple steps I follow to clean up the grapes whether organic or not.

 1. Make sure you begin to clean them just before you make the juice otherwise ripe fruits may begin to rot once they come in contact with moisture.
 I usually clean them about 30 mins before I intend to juice the grapes.
 I also ensure they are at room temperature.
 If the grapes are cold, getting rid of the unwanted particles from the surface of fruits is hard.